What Should You Not Say to Your Insurance Company After an Accident?

 Filing a Claim After an Accident

-The attempted sabotage of your claim can begin upon filing with the insurance company.
+The attempted sabotage of your claim can begin upon filing with your own insurance company.
 After reviewing your claim, insurance adjusters will search for any information to use against you.
 Insurance adjusters will question everything – from the facts of the accident to the nature of your injuries.

 Insurance adjusters have no shame in interviewing parties without your permission if any family, friends, or bystanders witnessed the accident.
 Taking it a step further, there are more extraordinary lengths that insurance adjusters will take to gather evidence to use against you.